-any Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body.

-- 5.3.2 If DFSNZ, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, DFSNZ shall first confer with the ruling body of the Event to obtain permission to conduct and coordinate such Testing.
-If DFSNZ is not satisfied with the response from the ruling body of the Event, DFSNZ may, in accordance described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+- 5.3.1 Except as otherwise provided below, only a single organisation shall have authority to conduct Testing at Event Venues during an Event Period.
+At International Events taking place in New Zealand, the international Organisation which is the ruling body for the Event (e.g., the International Olympic Committee for the Olympic Games, the International Federation for a World Championship, and the Panam Sports for the Pan American Games) shall have authority to conduct Testing.
+At National Events taking place in New Zealand, the Commission shall have authority to conduct Testing.
+At the request of the ruling body for an Event, any Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body. - 5.3.2 If the Commission, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Commission shall first confer with the ruling body of the Event to obtain permission to conduct and coordinate such Testing.
+If the Commission is not satisfied with the response from the ruling body of the Event, the Commission may, in accordance described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
 WADA shall not grant approval for such Testing before consulting with and informing the ruling body for the Event.
 WADA's decision shall be final and not subject to appeal.
 Unless otherwise provided in the authorisation to conduct Testing, such tests shall be considered Out-of-Competition tests.
-Results Management for any such test shall be the responsibility of DFSNZ unless provided otherwise in the rules of the ruling body of the Event. - 5.3.3 DFSNZ shall conduct Testing at National Events and may initiate, direct and conduct Testing at an International Event in accordance with the provisions of Rule 5.3.
+Results Management for any such test shall be the responsibility of the Commission unless provided otherwise in the rules of the ruling body of the Event.29 - 5.3.3 The Commission shall conduct Testing at National Events and may initiate, direct and conduct Testing at an International Event in accordance with the provisions of Rule 5.3.